MobleyLab/waterNES/README.md

 ### Input files
 #### GROMACS mdp files
-The input parameters for each of the phases (min / eqNVT / eqNPT / prod) are almost identical between the different stages of the thermodynamics cycle.
-The common parameters are stored in `input/{min,eqNVT,eqNPT,prod}.mdp`.
+The input parameters for each of the phases (min / eqNVT / eqNPT / prod / NES) are almost identical between the different stages of the thermodynamics cycle.
+The common parameters are stored in `input/{min,eqNVT,eqNPT,prod,nes}.mdp`.
 Any changes to the simulations of the different phases can be done in these files.

 The difference between the stages are determined by the free energy settings of the parameter file.
 These are stored in `input/stage{1,2,3}.mdp`.
 Any changes to the free energy settings defining the different phases can be done in these files.

+For the NES phase, the free energy settings are different than for the other stages, and there are two independent simulations (coupling or decoupling the vdW and the Coulomb interactions separately).
+As a result, there are two additional parameter files for stages 2 and 3, `input/stage{2,3}NES{1,2}.mdp`.

 The `run_simulations.sh` script combines the phase-defining and the stage-defining mdp files to create the run file used by `gmx grompp`.